A classification of finite locally 2-transitive generalized quadrangles: Primitive on points and lines

 \subsection{Acknowledgements}

 This paper forms part of an Australian Research Council Discovery Project (DP120101336).
-The second author acknowledges the support of NSFC grant 11771200.
-The authors are grateful to Michael Giudici for pointing out the valuable work of \cite{Guralnick:2017aa}.
+The second author acknowledges the support of NSFC grants 11771200 and 11231008.
+The authors are grateful to Michael Giudici for pointing out the valuable work of \cite{Guralnick:2017aa}, and the authors wish to thank the referees for extremely thorough and helpful reports.